edamla/mediterraneanagency/_books/2021-09-01-religion-war-football.md

 ---
 This book is not a history of football, military history, or religious history.
-Unfortunately, it does not contain specific solutions to the current prob- lems of Turkish football either.
+Unfortunately, it does not contain specific solutions to the current problems of Turkish football either.
 In this work, where we try to understand and narrate how religion, war, and football have melted in the crucible of time, we delve into the analysis of how the phenomenon